hmcts/rse-cft-lib/README.md

 With spring devtools on the classpath your application will automatically reload as you edit and build your java classes.

+### Logging

+The cftlib maintains a log file per service in your build directory; `build/cftlib/logs`.

 ## How the cftlib works

 The cftlib uses isolated classloaders to run multiple spring boot applications in a single Java Virtual Machine (JVM).